Queen of the Clouds

-Queen of the Clouds is the debut studio album by Swedish singer Tove Lo.
-It was released on 24 September 2014 by Island Records.
+Queen of the Clouds is the debut studio album by Swedish singer Tove Lo, released on 24 September 2014 by Island Records.
 The album follows her first extended play Truth Serum (2014) and includes the successful singles "Habits (Stay High)" and "Talking Body".
 Lo worked with several writers and producers such as The Struts, Klas Åhlund, Alexander Kronlund, Alx Reuterskiöld, and Captain Cuts.
+The album was recorded from 2012 to Spring 2014 in numerous studios across Stockholm, Sweden and the United States.
 Musically, Queen of the Clouds is primarily a electropop, dance-pop and synth-pop record.
-Lyrically, the album's themes center on the stages of a relationship, including passion, love and break-ups.
+Lyrically, the album's themes center on the stages of a relationship, including passion, love, and breaking up.

+Queen of the Clouds was supported by four singles.
+The album's lead single, "Habits (Stay High)", was released on 6 December 2013 through Universal Records, and became Lo's breakthrough hit, charting at number 3 on the Billboard Hot 100 and topping several charts internationally, including in the United States, Canada, Mexico, Poland, Romania, alongside certifying 8x Platinum by the Recording Industry Association of America (RIAA).
+The second single, "Talking Body", was released on the 13 January 2015 and was decently successful, peaking at number 12 on the Billboard Hot 100 and certifying 5x Platinum in the United States.
+The third single, "Timebomb", was released on 12 August and peaked within the top 10 in Sweden.
+The fourth and final single, "Moments", was released on the 27 October 2015.
+The album also includes "Not on Drugs" and the Hippie Sabotage remix of "Habits (Stay High)" from Truth Serum, and the Lucas Nord collaboration "Run on Love".

-Queen of the Clouds garnered generally positive reviews from music critics, who praised its production and lyrical content.
+Upon its release, Queen of the Clouds garnered generally positive reviews from music critics, who praised its production and lyrical content.
+Commercially, it charted at number 14 on the Billboard 200 and peaked at number 6 on the Swedish Albums Chart, alongside certifying 3x Platinum in Brazil.
 It was promoted with television performances and through the Queen of the Clouds Tour.
 On 25 September 2015, a year after the album's original release, a "blueprint" edition was announced; the bonus length features tracks from Truth Serum, a new version of "Moments", the originally Spotify-exclusive "Not Made for This World", and an explicit version of The Hunger Games: Mockingjay – Part 1's "Scream My Name".
+On 27 September 2024, a reissue (subtitled X) was released to commemorate the album's tenth anniversary.
+It includes a new interlude, two new songs, "Jealousy" and "Write Me Off", and a new remix of "Talking Body".